lisongxu/CSCE156-Lab-Java-File/readme.md

 ### Peer Programming Pair-Up

-At the start of each lab, you may find a team member by yourself or may be randomly paired up with another student by a lab instructor.
+At the start of each lab, you may find a team member by yourself or be randomly paired up with another student by a lab instructor.
 One of you will be designated the *driver* and the other the *navigator*.
-If you prefer to work on this lab by yourself, that is fine too.
-Each week you should try to alternate: if you were a driver last week, be a navigator next, etc.
+Each week you should try to alternate: if you were a driver last week, be a navigator next, etc. If you prefer to work on this lab by yourself, that is fine too.

-***Note that, each student must submit the code to CodePost for grading.***
+***Note that each student must submit the code to GradeScope for grading.***

 ## 1. Getting Started